 Hudson Valley Hosts In-Person Registration

-In-person registration – the last chance to register for classes before the start of the Fall 2006 semester – has begun at Hudson Valley Community College.
+In-person registration – the last chance to register for classes before the start of the Fall 2007 semester – will start the week of Aug.
+20 at Hudson Valley Community College.

 Through Saturday, Aug.
 25 at the Guenther Enrollment Services Center on campus, students can apply for admission and financial aid; submit immunization records; schedule classes if they are not enrolled in a degree program; pay their bill; receive parking decals; and obtain their college ID card.
 The hours for in-person registration are as follows: